cjmcdonald42/mxMoodle/docs/CREATING_A_NEW_PLUGIN.md

 ##### `access.php`

 This file is where you specify all the capabilities for your plugin.
 Capabilities basically serve as permissions which are assigned to roles to enable users to access or interact with certain elements of the plugin.
 In general, we have a system-level role for all types of users who have some sort of elevated permissions (e.g. Faculty, Deans, Proctors, Peer Tutors, etc.), and students do not have a system-level role.
-You should read more about the Access API on [this page](https://docs.moodle.org/dev/Access_API).
+You should read Moodle's [Access API documentation](https://docs.moodle.org/dev/Access_API) for more information.
 You can use [this file](/local/mxschool/db/access.php) as an example.

 ###### NOTE: The Access API as well as many other systems in Moodle use the idea of a 'context' which has to do with the scope of the permissions.
 Our local plugins use the highest context, `CONTEXT_SYSTEM`, for everything.

 ### `classes/` Directory

 The classes directory will contain all of the PHP classes which your plugin uses.
 The structure within this directory is very important, because Moodle's automatic class loading requires that classes be namespaced and in particular directories to be detected.
-See our [Plugin Structure documentation](/docs/PLUGIN_STRUCTURE.md) for more information.
+See our [Plugin Structure documentation](/docs/PLUGIN_STRUCTURE.md#namespaces-and-automatic-class-loading) for more information.

 ##### Privacy File